-Although many C++ programmers may tell us to lean towards Qt, based on previous attempts it may be simpler to utilize a different framework.
-From our understanding, Qt is fairly archaic in its architecture if it hasn't already been included from the very beginning.
+Although many C++ programmers may tell us to lean towards Qt, the previous iteration of this project was not able to utilize Qt successfully.
+From our understanding, Qt's architecture is not very useful if it hasn't already been included from the very beginning.
 User testimonies online only compound this; according to these testimonies, the framework is slow to build and takes up a lot of space/memory to be used properly.

-Additionally, the previous capstone team could not merge Qt with the Licht C++ architecture and ended up not delivering an effective GUI; this leads us to believe that an alternative solution may be best in this case.
 Qt has both commercial and GPL3 / LGPL3 license options which allow us freedom to develop this application fully so long as we abide by the GPL3/LGPL3 guidelines.